resthub/resthub.org/backbone-stack.rst

 Adding client constraints
 +++++++++++++++++++++++++

-You can provide additional client constraints as usual in a standard Backbone Validation way.
-This client specific constraints will then be merged with synchronized server constraints :
+You can **provide additional client constraints** as usual in a standard Backbone Validation way.
+This client specific constraints will then be merged with synchronized server constraints:

 .. code-block:: javascript

    var UserModel = Backbone.Model.extend({

        className: 'org.resthub.validation.model.User',

        initialize: function() {
            Resthub.Validation.synchronize(UserModel);
        },

        validation: {
            confirmPassword: {
                equalTo: 'password'
            }
        }
    });
-    return UserModel;

 Overriding constraints
 ++++++++++++++++++++++

-You can also override a property constraint already synchronized from server : client constraint will only be keeped:
+You can also **override a property constraint already synchronized from server** : client constraint will only be keeped:

 .. code-block:: javascript